tom-seddon/b2/doc/Building-on-Windows.md

    but there should be no obvious errors, and it should finish with an exit code of 0

-General day-to-day build steps:
+Build steps:

 1. Load solution into Visual Studio:

    - `build\vs2022\b2.sln` if using VS2022

-2. Build
+2. Build configuration of interest:

+	- for b2 with debugger, `RelWithDebInfo`
+	- for b2 without debugger, `Final`

 3. Run

-(The day-to-day build steps may also work after updating the repo;
-cmake is supposed to sort itself out.
+(These build steps may also work after updating the repo; cmake is supposed to sort itself out.
 But it does cache some information and the initial build steps ensure everything is rebuilt.)

 # Notes